Back to Amusement Ride Safety

 Safety is the Amusement Park Industry's Number 1 Priority

-- Standards are set by the ASTM International, F-24 Committee on Amusement Rides and Devices.
+- Amusement park standards are set by the ASTM International, F-24 Committee on Amusement Rides and Devices.

-- ASTMI F-24 is comprised of consumer advocates, government officials, amusement park operators, ride manufacturers, and industry suppliers.
+- ASTM F-24 is comprised of consumer advocates, government officials, amusement park operators, ride manufacturers, and industry suppliers.

-- The committee helps to establish standards on design and manufacture, testing, operation, maintenance, inspection, quality assurance, and more.
+- The committee establishes standards on design and manufacture, testing, operation, maintenance, inspection, quality assurance, and more.